 - 1. Development proposals which provide a "village centre" as a civic and events space at the convergence of The Strand, Jack Lane and Newlyn Pier will be supported where they demonstrate that they: - i) are designed to enable safe pedestrian and cyclist access into, from and within the area; - ii) are developed in partnership with the Newlyn Pier and Harbour Commissioners; and, - iii) consider how temporary closure of access to the Newlyn Pier via this secondary route, if still operational at the time of planning application, could be introduced for specific days, times or events, without compromising the main use of the Pier and access by the fishing industry. - 2.
-Development proposals must demonstrate, through a Heritage Impact Assessment, that they have examined the potential risk of harm to heritage assets and that the proposal will cause no harm to heritage assets or mitigate potential harm (and in doing so, meet the requirements of Policy DDH2: Development and Heritage Assets).
+Proposals should demonstrate that any heritage assets are conserved in a manner appropriate to their significance in accordance with national policy and the development plan.